nest/nest-simulator/doc/developer_space/documentation_workflow.md

 - https://nest.github.io/nest-simulator/index.html

-You can view the latest master version along with the 2 most recent releases of NEST.
+Note that you are viewing the documentation in the main branch, which has active development.

 ## GitHub workflow on pull request

 If you create a pull request against `nest/nest-simulator` and have modified

 - any C++ file (`*.cpp`, `*.h`),
-- the Doxygen config file (`doc/fulldoc.conf.in`), or
+- the Doxygen config file (`doc/fulldoc.conf.in`),
-- the Doxygen CSS file (`doc/developer_space/static/css/doxygen-awesome.css`),
+- the Doxygen CSS file (`doc/developer_space/static/css/doxygen-awesome.css`), or
+- any file under `doc/developer_space/` (including these markdown pages),

 then GitHub will build the C++ documentation and upload it as an artifact.
 You can download and view the HTML pages locally.